Certifying Analytical Laboratories (216-RICR-60-05-5)

 B. Lists of deficiencies noted in inspections and investigations conducted by the Department shall be maintained on file in the Department and shall be considered by the Department in rendering determinations to deny, suspend, or revoke the certificate of an analytical laboratory.

 C. Whenever action shall be proposed to deny, suspend, or revoke the certificate or take another disciplinary action, the Department shall notify the facility by certified mail setting forth reasons for the proposed action, and the applicant or certified laboratory shall be given an opportunity for a prompt and fair hearing in accordance with R.I.
-Gen. Laws § 42-35-9, Practices and Procedures Before the Rhode Island Department of Health (Part 10-05-4 of this Title), and § 5.13 of this Part.
+Gen. Laws § 42-35-9, "Rules and Regulations Pertaining to Practices and Procedures Before the Rhode Island Department of Health [R42-35-PP]", and § 5.13 of this Part.

 1. However, if the Department finds that public health, safety, and welfare imperatively requires emergency action and incorporates a finding to that effect in its order, the Department may order summary suspension of certification pending proceedings for revocation or other action in accordance with R.I.
 Gen. Laws §§ 23-1-21 and 42-35-14(c).